-Our Qs + As series features current, past and quite possibly, future clients.
+Our Qs + As series features current, past, and, quite possibly, future clients.
 We’ll be digging a little deeper to learn about their passions, inspirations, and brunch orders.
+This edition is with Farm Star Living’s Mary Blackmon.

-4th-generation farm owner from Arkansas and the Farmer-in-Chief of Farm Star Living, Mary Blackmon left her internet media career in order to save her large family farm from being sold.
+4th-generation farm owner from Arkansas and the Farmer-in-Chief of Farm Star Living, Mary Blackmon, left her internet media career in order to save her large family farm from being sold.
 She returned to her roots, and this city girl was soon a farmer.
-Her new love for agriculture inspired her to build Farm Star Living and the subsequent Farm Star Living app, which shines a spotlight on farms and farmers, provides a national directory of their locations with suggested fun activities, and includes with health tips, seasonal recipes and videos to celebrate farms, farm-fresh foods and healthy living.
+Her new love for agriculture inspired her to build Farm Star Living and the subsequent Farm Star Living app, which shines a spotlight on farms and farmers, provides a national directory of their locations with suggested fun activities, and includes health tips, seasonal recipes, and videos to celebrate farms, farm-fresh foods, and healthy living.

 Q: What would you be doing if you weren’t in your current role?